alikhil/search-engine/README.md

 ## Changes from previous version

 * Inverted index was updated to store not only document ids, but also term frequencies.
+(See image below)

 * Ranking method with cosince similarity was implemented.